 27. Europe has to secure its leadership in language-centric AI

-ELE will develop a strategic plan that will provide concrete steps to put these recommendations, and others, into action.
+ELE has developed a strategic plan that provides concrete steps to put the drafted recommendations into action.

 Collaboration with ELG

-ELE started on 1 January 2021 and runs for 18 months.
-The project will end in June 2022, just like its sister project European Language Grid (ELG), with which ELE closely collaborates, especially with regard to the ELG NCCs, the network of National Competence Centres, and through using and promoting the European Language Grid cloud platform itself for several purposes in ELE.
-Both projects will organise a joint final conference, META-FORUM 2022, to be held in Brussels in June 2022.
+ELE started on 1 January 2021 and ran for 18 months.
+The project ended in June 2022, just like its sister project European Language Grid (ELG), with which ELE closely collaborated, especially with regard to the ELG NCCs, the network of National Competence Centres, and through using and promoting the European Language Grid cloud platform itself for several purposes in ELE.
+Both projects organised a joint final conference, META-FORUM 2022, held in Brussels in June 2022.
 ELE 2 started on 1 July, 2022 and will run for 12 months.
 Further collaboration with ELG are foreseen.